ericjeker/nestjs-onion-architecture/README.md

 #### Dependency Rule

-- Dependencies always point inward (we visualize these architctures as a circle* with the domain at the center)
+- Dependencies always point inward (we visualize these architctures as a circle[1] with the domain at the center)
 - Inner layers know nothing about outer layers
 - Business/Domain logic is isolated from external concerns